 Cyber Security Club

 I am the faculty advisor for the WPI Cyber Security Club, a student group that provides demonstrations, activities, and other events to help students learn both about security defense and offense.
-Students interested in joining the club should complete the application form and complete the ethical hacking agreement form.
-Once the latter is returned to me, I will connect the student with the club's officers for admission to the club.
+Students interested in joining the club should complete the ethical hacking agreement form.
+Once the form is completed, the club officers will be automatically notified of the new membership request and will add the requestor.